Closed geodesics in dilation surfaces: Introduction

 \subsection{Affine structures on surfaces}

-The question of the existence of closed geodesics can be considered in the wider context of affine (complex or real) structures on surfaces\footnote{A real (resp. complex) affine structure on a surface is an atlas of charts taking values in $\R^2$ (resp. $\C$) such that transition maps lie in the group of real affine transformations $\mathrm{Gl}_2(\R) \ltimes \R^2$ (resp. complex affine transformations $\C^* \ltimes \C$), with possibly finitely many cone-type singularities.}.
-For Riemannian structures, the existence of closed geodesics as been known for a long time (see for example \cite{gromollclosedgeodesics} and references therein).
-The case of translation surfaces, which lie in the intersection of the affine and Riemannian world, is now very well understood.
+The question of the existence of closed geodesics can be considered in the wider context of affine (complex or real) structures on surfaces\footnote{~A real (resp. complex) affine structure on a surface is an atlas of charts taking values in $\mathbb{R}^2$ (resp. $\mathbb{C}$) such that transition maps lie in the group of real affine transformations $GL^{+}(2,\mathbb{R}) \ltimes \mathbb{R}^2$ (resp. complex affine transformations $\mathbb{C}^{\ast} \ltimes \mathbb{C}$), with possibly finitely many cone-type singularities.}.
+For Riemannian structures, the existence of closed geodesics has been known for a long time (see for example \cite{GM69} and references therein).
+The case of translation surfaces, which lies in the intersection of the affine and Riemannian world, is now very well understood.
 On the contrary, for general affine structures very little is known.
 We therefore pose the following problem.

-\begin{problem} Characterise the affine structures on closed surfaces which carry a regular closed geodesic. \end{problem}
+\begin{problem} Characterise the affine structures on closed surfaces which carry a regular\footnote{~A regular closed geodesic is a closed geodesic that does not contain any singularity of the affine structure.} closed geodesic. \end{problem}

 Note that a complete solution to this problem is likely to be very difficult, as it contains as a particular case the notoriously hard question of determining whether the billiard flow of every polygonal table has a periodic orbit.
-We conclude this digression on affine structures with the following conjecture.

-\begin{conjecture} The set of \textbf{real} affine structures on a given closed surface $\Sigma$ carrying a closed geodesic has \textbf{full measure} in the (finite dimensional) parameter space of real affine structures on $\Sigma$. \end{conjecture}

-This conjecture is supported by considerations on the dynamical nature of the geodesic foliations of generic affine structures, numerical simulations and the genus one case where many examples can be worked out explicitly.